bherrmann7/staty/README.md

 a table.
 It will use a single sql statement as its first pass, then if it needs to gather data counts, it will execute a separate pass to gather the Data Counts.

+Steps
-### Step 1 column metadata
+- get column metadata (column name, type, is_nullable)

-get each column name and type, and max, min, distinct, null count for each column
+- get for each column; sum not null (for nullable columns), min, max, distinct
+- (not yet implemented) for columns with low distince count (less than 8 ?)  get counts for each value

 ## Build and Run